 The student shall meet with the faculty member to discuss and to attempt to resolve the grade dispute.
 If the student is unable to meet with the faculty member, the perceived grievance may be discussed in a meeting with the faculty member's Department Chairperson.
 The student should be prepared to verify that they attempted to contact the faculty member via a dated email or contact with the department office.
 If still not satisfied, the student may institute a formal academic grievance procedure.

 II.
 Formal Academic Grievance Procedures

-Within 20 working days after the student has received information on which the grievance is based, the student shall meet with a College Academic Grievance Advisor** assigned by the Assistant to the Vice President of Academic Services (A2VP) to discuss the disputed grade.
-The student can only institute the formal academic grievance procedure after the conferences with the faculty member and the Department Chairperson.
+Within (20) working days* - after the student has received information on which the grievance is based, the student shall meet with a College Academic Grievance Advisor assigned by the Assistant to the Vice President of Academic Services (A2VP) to discuss the disputed grade.
+The student can only institute the formal academic grievance procedure after the conferences with the faculty member and the department chairperson.
 For due cause, the Provost may extend this time requirement.
 The Academic Grievance Advisor shall counsel the student regarding the grounds for the grievance and shall explain the formal academic grievance procedures.
-Faculty members may also choose to meet with an Academic Grievance Advisor for guidance and advice regarding the grievance procedure. ** For the names and office locations of the Academic Grievance Advisors, the student should contact the Office of the Provost/Vice President for Academic Services (1-309).
+Faculty members may also choose to meet with an Academic Grievance Advisor for guidance and advice regarding the grievance procedure.

 III.
 Academic Grievance Submission

 Should the student desire to pursue the grievance, the Advisor shall assist the student in completing the necessary forms.

 The Academic Grievance Advisor shall promptly distribute copies of the completed, written grievance to the

 (1) Aggrieved student